iniklakhani/niklakhani.github.io/_posts/2016-12-04-jekyll-on-windows.markdown

 <h2>Launching Your Site</h2>

 <p>
-	Finally you are at the end, you are going to launch our website locally by hitting the next and last command.
+	Finally you are at the end, you are going to launch your website locally by hitting the next and last command.
 </p>

 <figure class="highlight">